Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud

 To use the Scopes (service-quota/v1) API to display the currently applied service quota for self-managed encryption keys in your organization, see Organization quotas.

-After you create a Dedicated cluster that uses a self-managed encryption key (and the cluster is provisioned), you can view the security settings.
+After you create and provision a Kafka cluster that uses a self-managed encryption key, you can view the security settings.
 You can use these cluster security settings to verify the correct encryption key is used.

 1. Select your Confluent Cloud cluster.